leta199/Linear-Regression/README.md

 Started with insallting all necessary depenedinces such as Pandas, NumPy and MatPlotLib.
 Analysed and inspected the data with the methods `.head()` and `.tail()`.
 Filtered data into just the market capitalisation cancel to trade metric and volatility in the same market capitalisation.
-Renamed cancel to trade metric (Market capitalisation Deciel  n) to  "Cancellation Rate" and (Volatility Decile n) to "Volatility" with `.rename()`.
+Renamed cancel to trade metric (Market capitalisation Decile n) to  "Cancellation Rate" and (Volatility Decile n) to "Volatility" with `.rename()`.

 I looked over each market capitalisation and their cancellation rate vs volatility to make sure the assocaited data points fit the assumptions necessary to be modelled with linear regression, namely:
 - linearity - does the data show a strong linear trend.